ClickHouse/ClickHouse/docs/en/query_language/alter.md

 to the sorting key (only columns added by the `ADD COLUMN` command in the same `ALTER` query).

+### Manipulations With Data Skipping Indices

+It only works for tables in the [`MergeTree`](../operations/table_engines/mergetree.md) family (including [replicated](../operations/table_engines/replication.md) tables).
+The following operations are available:

+* `ALTER ADD INDEX name expression TYPE type GRANULARITY value AFTER name [AFTER name2]` - Adds index description to tables metadata.

+* `ALTER DROP INDEX name` - Removes index description from tables metadata and index files from disk.

+These commands are lightweight in sense that they only change metadata or remove files.
+Also these operations are replicated.

 ### Manipulations With Partitions and Parts

 It only works for tables in the [`MergeTree`](../operations/table_engines/mergetree.md) family (including